Las Colinas Governance

 Lynn C. Strickland

-Albert C. Zapanta, Immediate Past Chairman, has been a member of the Las Colinas Association Board of Directors since 2008 and currently serves as Chairman.
+Albert C. Zapanta, Immediate Past Chairman, has been a member of the Las Colinas Association Board of Directors since 2009.
 He is president and CEO of the United States-Mexico Chamber of Commerce, which recently opened its new North American headquarters on the Mandalay Canal in Las Colinas.
 He is also chairman and CEO of PAZ Energy.
 Mr. Zapanta has worked in business, government, and politics for over 36 years, and is a highly decorated combat veteran.
 With post-graduate degrees from the University of Southern California and the Harvard Graduate School of Business, Mr. Zapanta has served on numerous boards and commissions, in both the public and private sectors.
 He and his family have lived in Hackberry Creek for seven years.

 Barton Hankins is the Owner/Managing Partner of Westway Ford in Irving, which ranks in the top 1.5% of vehicle sales in the nation.
 He says he got the “car bug” selling cars while in college and worked his way up from selling cars to owning his own dealership.
 He’s been in the automotive industry since 1989.
 As a Cottonwood Valley homeowner, Mr. Hankins has held numerous positions on Cottonwood’s Board of Directors, including HOA President in 2015.
 He has also served on the LCA’s Architectural Control Residential Review Committee and on The Highlands School Board of Trustees as Vice President since 2010.
 At the May 19, 2015 LCA board meeting, Barton Hankins was appointed to fill the unexpired Board of Directors’ position vacated by Jennifer Austin.
 He, his wife and children currently reside in Cottonwood Valley.